-If you choose to use melatonin, use it as directed on the package or as directed by your doctor, pharmacist, or other healthcare provider.
+If you choose to use Dual Spectrum Melatonin, use it as directed on the package or as directed by your doctor, pharmacist, or other healthcare provider.
 Do not use more of this product than is recommended on the label.

-Use the lowest dose of melatonin when you first start taking this product.
+Use the lowest dose of Dual Spectrum Melatonin when you first start taking this product.

-Take melatonin at bedtime, or when you are getting ready for sleep.
-If you use this product to treat jet lag, take the melatonin at bedtime on the day you arrive at your destination and keep using this product for 2 to 5 days.
+Take Dual Spectrum Melatonin at bedtime, or when you are getting ready for sleep.
+If you use this product to treat jet lag, take the Dual Spectrum Melatonin at bedtime on the day you arrive at your destination and keep using this product for 2 to 5 days.

-If you take this product to treat other conditions not related to sleep, follow your healthcare provider's instructions about when and how to take melatonin.
+If you take this product to treat other conditions not related to sleep, follow your healthcare provider's instructions about when and how to take Dual Spectrum Melatonin.

 Store at room temperature away from moisture and heat.

 What happens if I miss a dose?